popkat412/ricp-dashboard/README.md

 - [ ] Show list of people who have completed a particular task
 - [ ] Archive members
 - [ ] Multiple selections and actions
+- [ ] Clear the contents of modals after dimsissing

 Code stuff
 - [ ] Extract duplicated modal stuff